Sinjil: Post-1967

 Since the Six-Day War in 1967, Sinjil has been under Israeli occupation.
 The population of Singil in the 1967 census conducted by the Israeli authorities was 1,823, of whom 18 originated from the Israeli territory.

 Under the Oslo Accords of 1995, 13.8% of village land was classified as Area A, 34.7% as Area B, while the remaining 51.5% is Area C. Israel has confiscated 447 dunams of Sinjil land in order to construct the Israeli settlement of Ma'ale Levona.
 In addition four outposts, including Givat Harel, have been established on Sinjil land.

 In September 2024, Israel began construction of a metal wall around Sinjil.
 The wall cut off access to farmland owned by the town's residents.
 Only one entrance to the town, a military gate controlled by Israeli soldiers, remains open.

-Sinjil was the site of the killing of Sayfollah Musallet, a 20-year-old Palestinian American from Florida, on 11 July 2025.
+Sinjil was the site of the killing of Sayfollah Musallet, a 20-year-old Palestinian American citizen from Florida, on 11 July 2025.
 He was beaten to death by Israeli settlers, who also shot and killed another 23-year-old man with him.
 Musallet, also known as Saif, had driven to the town with dozens of other Palestinians seeking to reach their land after the Friday prayer that day when they were attacked by armed settlers.
 He was the fifth U.S. citizen to be killed in the West Bank since the Gaza war started on October 7, 2023.
+The village was attacked by settlers in January 2026, The attackers broke into and vandalized residential house in the northern outskirts of the village.

+On Sabbath 11 July 2026, the first anniversary of Musallet killing's, four Israeli settlers stopped a CNN vehicle in the Palestinian village of Sinjil, damaging it, and slashing its tires.
+The police, which arrived at the scene arrested four suspects, who had prepared clubs, a knife, and pepper spray in their own vehicle.